chutommy/bvviz/README.md

 backend system, number of shots, your own secret string to the Bernstein-Vazirani problem, and your own noise and transpiler model!

-Notice the quantum systems are named after cities!
-Yes, these are IBM's quantum providers.
-You are (almost) free to choose any backend you want.
-Just remember that the secret string must be compatible with the backend you choose.

-I recommend secret string of size 4-12.
-If you want to experiment with bigger secret string I advise to not go over 18 since the computational demand of each experiment grows exponentially.
+I recommend secret strings of size 4-12.
+If you want to experiment with bigger secret strings I advise to not go over 18 since the computational demand of each experiment grows exponentially.
-Simulating a Bernstein-Vazirani protocol with a secret of size 15 already takes up to few minutes.
+Simulating a Bernstein-Vazirani protocol with a secret string of size 15 already takes a few minutes.

-Rather than waiting all day for an experiment to finish, play with different backends, noise models and transpiling methods.
-Notice how device maps and circuit layouts change based on the quantum system you choose.

 *Please avoid using Prague backend.
-It's the only IBM's broken 'fake' system right now.
+It's the only IBM's 'fake' system that's broken right now.
 Thank you.*

 ![img.png](assets/images/screenshot3.png)